The SUP board

 The all-round board is something that cruises comfortably but could be used in small surf too if this is a direction you want to explore.
 Boards of this type are usually in the 10′ to 12” size range.
 Anything shorter is usually strongly orientated towards surfing, and will thus not be particularly suited to straight-line cruising (longer boards have better ‘glide’), while anything longer than 12 is orientated towards distance and racing, and will thus be extremely directional, with minimal surf suitability.

 The board’s width is the most important indicator of stability.
 If you’re 70kg or more, then a good rule of thumb is to look for something with at least 30” of width.
 If you’re 90kg+ then going wider still will definitely make life easier.

-First time boards come in four main construction styles:
+Paddleboards come in four main construction styles:

-- Blow-moulded polyethylene or polypropylene is the cheapest method of construction.
-This is the ‘plastic’ that many kayaks (and kids slides etc) are made from, and most paddleboards made this way are actually more like reshaped kayaks, and usually bristle with extra fittings, compartments etc, as it’s very easy to attach fixings to polypropylene.
+Blow-moulded polyethylene or polypropylene is the cheapest method of construction.
+This is the ‘plastic’ that many kayaks (and kids slides etc) are made from, and most paddleboards made this way are actually more like reshaped kayaks, with extra fittings, compartments etc, as it’s very easy to attach fixings to polypropylene.
 The boards are super durable but extremely heavy – ok you’re keeping one at the bach and you just need to drag it a few metres to the water’s edge, but too heavy for easy transportation, and they’re relatively slow and draggy in the water, too.
 Definitely a very cheap option though.

 Understanding the shape